a20351766/udo.1.4.0/docs/source/upgrading_your_network_tutorial.rst

 To move to the new version of the Node chaincode shim a developer would need to:

-1. Change the level of ``fabric-shim`` in their chaincode ``package.json`` from 1.3 to 1.4.
+1. Change the level of ``udo-shim`` in their chaincode ``package.json`` from 1.3 to 1.4.
 2. Repackage this new chaincode package and install it on all the endorsing peers in the channel.
 3. Perform an upgrade to this new chaincode.
 To see how to do this, check out :doc:`commands/peerchaincode`.

 .. note:: This flow isn't specific to moving from 1.3 to 1.4.
 It is also how
-          one would upgrade from any incremental version of the node fabric shim.
+          one would upgrade from any incremental version of the node udo shim.

 Upgrade Chaincodes with vendored shim
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~